review-commons/documents/ejp/letter-authors.md

 NEXT STEPS:

 1. REVISION & RESPONSE TO REVIEWERS: There are 2 choices (see details: https://www.reviewcommons.org/authors/#affiliate):
-    - upload within *four weeks* an *preliminary revision* accompanied by a *revision plan*.
+    - upload within *four weeks* an *preliminary revision* accompanied by a *revision plan* (download template: reviewcommons.org/templates/revision-plan.docx).
 Please use this template when submitting your preliminary revision:
-    - or, *request more time* via email to perform a *full revision*.
+    - or, *request more time* via email to perform a *full revision* (template: http://reviewcommons.org/templates/full-revision.docx).
 Please use this template when submitting your full revision:

 2. POSTING THE PREPRINT: when submitting your revision, the system will required you to post it as a preprint, if this has not yet be done before.
 Posting of the preprint is mandatory before transferring your manuscript to an affiliated journals. *Please note: only the preprint will posted.
 Posting of the reviews remains optional.*